-Situated in an old coffee shop on two levels, filled with light and over looking at the sea, TRELA sits in the center of the town of Tinos (Access plan here).
+Situated in an old coffee shop, filled with light, TRELA sits in the center of the town of Tinos (Access plan here).

 TRELA is the brainchild of Carol Guinebert, a Frenchwoman who settled in Tinos five years ago in the small village of Smardakito.
 Carol splits her time between Paris and Tinos as she is also the founder of a communication agency specialized in cultural institutions.
 Carol has always been an art and antique objects collector and Trela is the fruit of her passion for the “old and the new”.

 TRELA curate a subtle selection of antique objects and contemporary pieces that tell the story of France and Greece creating the bridge between today and yesterday and reflecting the two cultures.